October 24, Reading 3 – 2 Timothy 4

 What do we preach?

-God’s word and our obedience to it, we preach to those around us through our behaviour, through how we hold God’s Name.
+God’s word and our obedience to it, we preach to those around us through our behaviour, how we hold God’s Name in our hearts, our speech, our actions.

 Are we to take a back seat and let opportunities to tell people about Jesus go by?